Skip to main content

 How PR Value is calculated

-So, the PR Value for your mention in Program X is 147,000 SEK.
+The PR Value for the mention would therefore be 147,000 SEK.

 Reach